- Search The Registry

-Coleman Hawkins, an African American jazz composer and saxophonist, was born on this date in 1904.
+Coleman Hawkins, a Black jazz composer and saxophonist, was born on this date in 1904.

-In his later years, Coleman Hawkins continued to appear at jazz festivals and clubs.
-Liver problems and alcohol took their toll and he died in 1969 at the age of 65.
+Coleman Hawkins continued to appear at jazz festivals and clubs in his later years.
+Liver problems and alcohol took their toll, and he died in 1969 at 65.

 All That Jazz: The Illustrated Story of Jazz Music